Babesia, a microscopic parasite that infects red blood cells. Photo courtesy of Norwegian microbiologist Morten Laane

 The one pathogen one disease model, these scientists argue, may be an outdated and inaccurate concept.

 Instead of believing that one “germ” causes one disease, it may be that diseases are caused by a “pathobiome.”
-That is, a complicated interaction between microbes and their hosts that leads to disease in plants, animals, and humans.
+That is, a complicated interaction between microbes and their hosts.
+It’s this complicated interaction that leads to disease in plants, animals, and humans.

 Does your head hurt from all these new ideas?